 The machine-learning operation can be selected from among an operation of ranking the at least one feature, an operation of classifying the at least one feature, an operation of predicting the at least one feature, and operation of clustering the at least one feature.
 The machine-learning service can send the output.

 The patent provides a fairly deep look at features that might make up a machine learning system on a phone, from an Application Program Interface (API) that allows communication with software applications on your phone, to the changes to settings that you might make (changes in volume, selection of applications, how you listen to media, how images might be tagged, and more.)

-For instance, you decide to take some pictures on your San Francisco trip, and snap a few of your brother.
-The phone suggests some labels from the picture that include your brother’s name, and your location, using facial recognition to understand the picture is of your brother and GPS to know where the picture was taken.
+For instance, you decide to take some pictures on your San Francisco trip and snap a few photos of your brother.
+The phone suggests some labels from the picture that includes your brother’s name, and your location, using facial recognition to understand the picture is of your brother and GPS to know where the picture was taken.

 Some other example uses of the machine-learning service might include:

 - Predicting duration of a mobile session before the mobile session starts, based on location, time, calendar entries, prior behavior, etc.

 - Predicting a phone number to be dialed at the onset of utilizing a phone dialing application, based on location, time, calendar entries, prior behavior, etc.

 - Predicting speaker and/or mute settings for the mobile platform, based on location, time, calendar entries, prior behavior, etc.